Mohitgit22/Portfolio-React-/README.md

 # Portfolio

 Hello!
-I'm **Mohit Verma**, a passionate and driven software developer who loves building innovative web applications.
+I'm **Mohit Verma**, a passionate  driven software developer who loves building innovative web applications.
 My goal is to create exceptional digital experiences through clean, efficient, and scalable code.
 With expertise in the **MERN Stack** (MongoDB, Express.js, React, and Node.js), I am dedicated to solving real-world problems with technology.

 ## About Me